Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Computation of model parameters

 The values of $L_6$ differ significantly between the three computational implementations.
 All three follow the familiar track wherein smaller mixing angles require larger lepton asymmetries to obtain the correct abundance, but the amplitudes of the relations differ considerably. \citetalias{Venumadhav16} prefers $L_6=18$ at \stt$=2\times10^{-11}$ down to $L_6=13.5$ at \stt$=2\times10^{-10}$, whereas the chosen implementation of \citetalias{Ghiglieri15} prefers $L_6=19$ to $L_6=17$ over the same range.
 We stress that this result applies to one specific implementation of \citetalias{Ghiglieri15}: alternative choices for the initial asymmetries of separate lepton species can generate overall asymmetries at \stt$=2\times10^{-11}$ that are as high as $L_6=102.77$ or as low as $L_6=13.47$, as discussed in \citetalias{Ghiglieri15} table~1.
 This lower value is somewhat closer to the \citet{Lovell16} implementation, which otherwise requires $L_6$ values much lower than either \citetalias{Venumadhav16} or our adopted \citetalias{Ghiglieri15} implementation.
 Therefore, there remains work to be done to estimate the initial lepton asymmetry precisely and accurately.

 While the value of $L_6$ is inaccessible to current experiments, $M_\rmn{hm}$ is regularly subject to constraints.
-All four momentum code--Boltzmann code combinations return the familiar anti-correlation between \stt and $M_\rmn{hm}$, such that attempts to evade X-ray constraints on \stt lead to stronger structure formation constraints on $M_\rmn{hm}$ and vice versa.
-The amplitude of the relations is significantly different, with the smaller scale power spectrum cutoffs of \citetalias{Ghiglieri15} discussed in \ref{fig:powspec} leading to smaller $M_\rmn{hm}$ by a factor of $2-3$ than for \citetalias{Venumadhav16} at fixed \stt and similarly lower $M_\rmn{hm}$ by a factor of $1.5-2$ for {\sc camb} than for {\sc class}, although ultimately it is the momentum code that has the larger impact.
+Both momentum codes return the familiar anticorrelation between \stt and $M_\rmn{hm}$, such that attempts to evade X-ray constraints on \stt lead to stronger structure formation constraints on $M_\rmn{hm}$ and vice versa.
+The amplitude of the relations is significantly different, with the smaller scale power spectrum cutoffs of \citetalias{Ghiglieri15} discussed in \ref{fig:powspec} leading to smaller $M_\rmn{hm}$ by a factor of $2$-$3$ than for \citetalias{Venumadhav16} at fixed \stt.
 The \citet{Lovell16} implementation generates a somewhat steeper relation, with $M_\rmn{hm}$ some 50~per~cent larger than \citetalias{Ghiglieri15} at \stt$=2\times10^{-11}$ but approaches the \citetalias{Ghiglieri15} values towards higher \stt.
-Finally, we generate fits to both implementations of the form:
+Finally, we generate fits to both implementations of the form